INTERVIEW BY MARKO SYRJÄLÄ

 If you listen to the stuff he released later on, like EUPHORIA or THE EP, it sounds that there’s a drum machine used on those albums.
 Even the album credit says it’s “V-Meister” on drums or something like that.
 So, do you know what happened to those original drum tracks?

 Robert: I don’t know, but he played on it.
 Vinnie could have replaced him.
 I don’t know?
 I think he just paid him and whatever.
 “It’s there, so I’ll replace it and do this.”
 I really don’t know anything that happened in that part.
 I guess I did these songs, and I just don’t remember much more.
-The first album came out what, ’86, and then he toured with the band and everything like that.
+The first album came out, ’86, and then he toured with the band and everything like that.
 Then later, after the whole thing was over and the Slaughter thing started, we did those recordings.
-You’ve got to understand, I did the songs, and then after that, it was like all his work.
+You’ve got to understand, I did the songs, and then it was like all his work after that.
 I didn’t know what he did with them; I never was abreast of what he was doing.
 So, it was all just what was going on.
 I’m so far removed from that.
 People go, “You’re on this album.”
 Am I?
 I don’t know? ”laughs.”

 WORLD IN YOUR EYES

 In 2002, 23 years after PERFECT STRANGER, you released the second solo album, WORLD IN YOUR EYES.